aenodehi/Basic_linear_regression/README.md

 - **Basic_linear_regression.ipynb**: Jupyter notebook for exploratory data analysis (EDA) and model training.
 - **Dockerfile**: Dockerfile for containerizing the project.
 - **compose.yml**: Docker Compose file for orchestrating the project's containers.
+- **.gitignore**: Specifies files and folders to be ignored by Git.

 ## Installation